nginx-shib/nginx-http-shibboleth/README.rst

    documentation.

-   This directive can be used to introduce Shibboleth attributes into the environment of the backend application.
+   This directive can be used to introduce Shibboleth attributes into the environment of the backend application, such as `$_SERVER` for a FastCGI PHP application and is the recommended method of doing so.
 See the `Configuration`_ documentation for an example.

 shib_request_use_headers on|off
    | **Context:** ``http``, ``server``, ``location``